rubygems/rubygems/bundler/doc/playbooks/RELEASING.md

 release that is backwards compatible, and issue warnings for all options and behaviors that will change.

-We try very hard to only release breaking changes when incrementing the _major_ version of Bundler.
+We only release major breaking changes when incrementing the _major_ version of Bundler and RubyGems.
+However, experience shows that almost every single part of Bundler and RubyGems is depended on by someone in ways hard to anticipate.
+So if we were strict about breaking changes we'd need to hold on from making progress a lot, or continuously increment the major version, emptying "really major" versions from their meaning.
+Because of this, we also may release "small" breaking changes in minor releases.
+"Small" here means that we expect them to affect only very few users in rare cases.

 ### Patch && minor releases